oseducation/content-ge/startup-school/nodes/20c/text1.md

-1. Name of the topic: "Debunking Myths and Addressing Concerns about Applying to Y Combinator (YC)"
+## Debunking Myths and Addressing Concerns about Applying to Y Combinator (YC)

-2. Very small description of the topic: The topic discusses common misconceptions and fears that entrepreneurs have about applying to Y Combinator, and it aims to address and clear those doubts.

-3. Rewrite the topic:

-# Applying to Y Combinator: Addressing Common Doubts

 There seem to be a lot of reasons people come up with to not apply to Y Combinator (YC).
 These views come from many conversations I've had with startup founders.
 Let's clear up some of these misunderstandings.